 ● An aerodynamic advantage: When riding flat or downhill sections, riders using rim brakes have improved aerodynamics because they don’t have to deal with calipers and rotors.
 Because of this, we recommend rim brakes for pro-level rides.

 ● Lightweight: If you want to build the lightest bike possible, choose one with rim brakes.
 You can save about a pound of weight by choosing this brake type.

 ● Simple maintenance: It’s easier to diagnose and repair complications with rim brakes.
 If you encounter a problem with your brake on the road, you can easily take it apart with one multi-tool.

 Before we declare the better brake option for heavier riders, let’s go through some of the components they should consider: we recommend strong wheels, controlled braking, and comfort.

 With these factors in mind, disc brakes are ideal for heavier riders.
-Rim brakes have many advantages for professional riders, but if you don’t plan on going above 25 mph for long rides, disc brakes are the better option.
+Rim brakes have advantages for professional riders, but if you don’t plan on going above 25 mph for long rides, disc brakes are the better option.
 After all, they offer more control and tire flexibility, even during inclement weather.